 Julianne is actively involved with the United Way of Greater St Louis, serving as Chair of the West Region board, as a member of the Regional Investment Committee, and as a member of the Women’s Leadership Society Cabinet.

 Anne Marie Coultrap

-A 2003 graduate of the 5-year Master's Program in Economics, Lory Ellebracht-Fehlig gained a variety of experiences as an MU student that prepared her for opportunities in both the public and private sectors.
+A 2003 graduate of the 5-year Master's Program in Economics, Lory Ellebracht-Fehlig gained a variety of experiences as an MU student that prepared her for opportunities in both the public, private and non-profit sectors.
 She acknowledges the importance of the many internship opportunities provided by MU, having benefited from spending her summers exploring options across the country.
-First working in Chicago for SAS, a statistical software company, then in Washington, DC as an intern for the Congressional Budget Office, and finally being chosen for the Civic Leaders Internship Program in Jefferson City all provided excellent foundations for moving easily into the job market.
-After graduating, Lory has had the opportunity to work around the country at places including Sandia National Laboratories, the Tennessee Valley Authority, and Hallmark Cards.
-Currently the Liberty, MO native is working for H&R Block's Corporate Analytic group.
-She resides in Kansas City, MO with her husband, Edward, and their adorable baby girl, Marianne.
+First working in Chicago for SAS, a statistical software company, then in Washington, DC as an intern for the Congressional Budget Office, and serving as part of the Civic Leaders Internship Program in Jefferson City all provided excellent foundations for moving easily into the job market.
+After graduating, Lory has had the opportunity to work around the country at places including Sandia National Laboratories, the Tennessee Valley Authority, Hallmark Cards, and H&R Block.
+Currently the Liberty, MO native is working as part of the analytics team for Children International, a non-profit organization helping children across the world break the cycle of poverty.
+She resides in Kansas City, MO with her husband, Edward, and their two daughters.

 Heather S. Heidelbaugh